 Accidents happen.
 Whether it is a car crash, a mishap with a defective product or a slip and fall on a wet surface, these incidents can cause serious injuries and even death.
 Fortunately, Florida law gives people injured in accidents a number of tools to ensure that those responsible are made fully accountable.
-A personal injury lawyer in Florida often plays a key role in helping people get the full compensation available under the law.
+Florida personal injury lawyers often plays a key role in helping people get the full compensation available under the law.

 At Searcy Denney, our Florida personal injury attorneys combine decades of legal experience to help people get back on their feet after an accident.
 We have the experience and resources to go toe to toe with insurers and other big companies.
 Our firm also has a solid track record of successful results for the people that we represent.

 There are two primary legal theories used to recover money damages in personal injury cases: negligence and strict liability.
 The extent to which they can be used varies largely based on the specific circumstances of the case.
 It is vital that anyone considering seeking legal action in the Sunshine State consult a reputable law firm.
 An experienced personal injury lawyer in Florida can guide you through the legal process with experience and personal attention.

 Negligence is a common legal theory that often comes into play in personal injury cases.
 Generally, it works to hold people and entities legally responsible when they do not live up to what courts commonly refer to as a “duty of care.”
 Negligence may be based on specific actions or a failure to act, depending on the circumstances.